Daniel Jones (American football): 2019

 Despite a stellar preseason, Jones was named the backup behind Eli Manning.
-Jones played his first regular season game on September 8, 2019, against the Dallas Cowboys in relief of Manning, where he completed 3-of-4 passes for 17 yards and lost a fumble as the Giants lost 35–17.
-On September 17, 2019, Jones was named the starter over Manning for the Week 3 matchup against the Tampa Bay Buccaneers.
-In his first start, Jones completed 23 out of 36 passes for 336 yards with a 112.7 passer rating and two passing touchdowns along with 28 rushing yards and two rushing touchdowns in a 32–31 comeback win against the Buccaneers despite losing two fumbles.
+Jones played his first regular season game on September 8 against the Dallas Cowboys in relief of Manning, where he completed 3-of-4 passes for 17 yards and lost a fumble as the Giants lost 35–17.
+On September 17, after an 0–2 start to the season, head coach Pat Shurmur named Jones the starter over Manning for their Week 3 matchup against the Tampa Bay Buccaneers.
+In his first NFL career start, Jones completed 23-of-36 pass attempts for 336 yards with a 112.7 passer rating and two passing touchdowns, along with 28 rushing yards and two rushing touchdowns, in a 32–31 comeback win against the Buccaneers, despite losing two fumbles.
 He became the first Giants' rookie quarterback to win his first career start since Scott Brunner in 1980.
-Jones led the Giants back from an 18-point deficit to beat the Buccaneers and became the seventh rookie quarterback in NFL history since 2010 to have a game-winning drive in their first career start.
-He was also named NFC Offensive Player of the Week for his performance in Week 3.
+Jones was able to lead the Giants back from an 18-point deficit to beat the Buccaneers and became the seventh rookie quarterback since 2010 to have a game-winning drive in their first career start.
+He was also named NFC Offensive Player of the Week for his performance.

-On September 29, in his second start (and first start at home), Jones led the Giants to a 24–3 victory over the Washington Redskins.
+On September 29, in his second career start (and first career start at home), Jones led the Giants to a 24–3 victory over the Washington Redskins.
 After the game, Jones became the third quarterback in the Giants' history after Phil Simms (1979) and Travis Tidwell (1950) to begin their career with two wins as a starting quarterback for the franchise.